chainer/chainer/docs/source/guides/optimizers.rst

    >>> optimizer.add_hook(chainer.optimizer.WeightDecay(0.0005))

 Of course, you can write your own hook functions.
-It should be a function or a callable object, taking the optimizer as the argument.
+It should be a function or a callable object.

 There are two ways to use the optimizer.
 One is using it via :class:`~chainer.training.Trainer`, which we will see in the following sections.
 The other way is using it directly.
 We here review the latter case.
-*If you are interested in getting able to use the optimizer in a simple way, skip this section and go to the next one.*
+To use the optimizer in an automated fashion, see the :doc:`trainer` guide.

 There are two further ways to use the optimizer directly.
 One is manually computing gradients and then calling the :meth:`~Optimizer.update` method with no arguments.